Lokalise graphic of PHP localization

 The define function in PHP

-So far, we have talked about two different methods of PHP translation: PHP arrays and gettext.
-In this section, we are going to learn how to perform PHP localization with the define function.
-This is a simple and straightforward method — let’s find out how we can implement it.
+So far, we’ve covered two different methods for PHP translation: PHP arrays and gettext.
+In this section, we’ll learn how to implement PHP localization using the define function.
+This approach is simple and straightforward—let’s see how to set it up.

 <?php